CraigMcDonaldCodes/exercism-solutions/java/squeaky-clean/README.md

 In this exercise you will implement a partial set of utility routines to help a developer clean up SqueakyClean names.

-In the 4 tasks you will gradually build up the routine `clean` A valid SqueakyClean comprises zero or more letters and underscores.
+In the 4 tasks you will gradually build up the `clean` method.
+A valid SqueakyClean name is comprised of zero or more letters and underscores.

 In all cases the input string is guaranteed to be non-null.
 Note that the `clean` method should treat an empty string as valid.